eurompi/eurompi.github.io/_pages/call.md

 </ul>

 <p>Papers will be reviewed for quality, originality, clarity, correctness, technical strength, and relevance to the topics of the meeting.
 Each paper will receive at least three reviews from members of the program committee.
-Reviews are <b>blind</b> (but not double-blind); the names of the authors will be seen by the program committee.</p>
+Reviews are <b>single-anonymous</b> (but not double-anonymous); the names of the authors will be seen by the program committee.</p>

 <p>Among the papers selected for presentation, a few of the best papers will, as has been the tradition in past years, be selected by the program committee and recommended for publication in a EuroMPI/USA 2025 Special Issue of a Journal.
 More details about the journal special issue will be provided soon.
 These papers will go through a separate round of reviews, and are intended as extended, more polished archival versions of the conference versions.</p>